-Mint Mobile vs. Cricket Wireless: Which is better for you?
+Should you get Mint Mobile or Cricket Wireless?

 More network for more data

-Starting as low as talk-and-text and going all the way up to unlimited, Cricket has a plan that works for you.
+Starting as low as talk, text, and 2GB of data and going all the way up to unlimited, Cricket has a plan that works for you.
 You can even save more with more lines.

 We may earn a commission for purchases using our links.
 Learn more.